TrevorKang/Introduction-to-Machine-Learning-22SS-FAU/README.md

   Basic Pattern Recognition Pipeline

 # Ex05 Eigenface
-  Face detection and recognitio by PCA and SVD
+  Face detection and recognition by PCA and SVD